ycjeanlin/LeetCode/README.md

 LeetCode
 ========
-This repository is for leet Code practice.
+This repository is for Leet Code practice.

 [Leet Code](https://oj.leetcode.com/problems/)